 100% Grass-fed Beef

-The beef cattle are 100% grass-fed and pasture raised.
-In the winter they are fed organically grown hay from Gale Woods.
-Galloway beef cattle—a breed selected for their ability to thrive on pasture and superior taste—are raised.
+Our beef cattle are 100% grass fed and pasture raised.
+In the winter, they are fed organically grown hay.
+At Gale Woods, we raise Galloway cattle, a breed known for their superior taste and ability to thrive on pasture.
 Since this beef is extremely lean, it is important that it is cooked slowly using a lower temperature.
-Two-year-old steers are processed 2–3 times per year into a variety of cuts including steaks, roasts, short ribs, ground beef and beef patties.
+Two-year-old steers are processed 2-3 times per year into a variety of cuts including steaks, roasts, short ribs, ground beef and beef patties.

 The sheep are raised on pasture during the spring, summer and fall months.
 They are fed conventional grain from other farms and organically-grown hay from Gale Woods.
-Eight-month old lambs are processed in late fall into a variety of cuts including chops, ground, leg and roast.
+Eight-month old lambs are processed in the winter into a variety of cuts including chops, ground, leg and roast.